JessicaJuliet/meditracker/README.md

 ## Purpose

 ### Introduction
 With chronic illness prevalence expected to continue rising, it's important that patients are able to monitor their condition(s) and provide their medical team with a clear picture of their disease status.
-Furthermore, with the disruptions which COVID-19 has brought to the medical system, it makes it easier for new symptoms or disease progression to potentially be missed until a later stage.
+Furthermore, the disruptions which COVID-19 has brought to healthcare systems across the globe system makes it easier for new symptoms of disease progression to potentially be missed until a later stage.

-To tackle this problem, MediTracker allows patients who deal with chronic illnesses to take control of their health by keeping a log of their symptoms over time which they can share with their medical team.
-It also keeps medical professionals up to date on their patient's disease activity.
+To tackle this problem, I have devised a patient portal application called MediTracker.
+MediTracker allows chronic illness patients to take control of their health by keeping logs of their disease over time.
+They can demonstrate these logs to their medical team at appointments to provide them with a more accurate account of their disease activity.
+In addition, these logs help medical professionals to provide better patient care by seeing their disease activity over time.

-**Please note, this project is for education purposes only.
+**Please note, this project is for educational purposes only.
 Do not share your own personal medical information.**

 ---